-Shai’s clients include leading Israeli engineering and infrastructure companies, as well as internationally known entities operating the infrastructure and energy sectors.
+Shai’s clients include leading Israeli engineering and infrastructure companies, as well as internationally known entities operating in the infrastructure and energy sectors.

-Hebrew University of Jerusalem, LL.B., 2004
+Hebrew University of Jerusalem, LL.B.
+2004

 Member of the Israel Bar Association since 2005

-News and updates - Shai Avnieli:
+Insights & News - Shai Avnieli: